jinnotgin/bifrost-claude-default-caching-plugin/README.md

 This Bifrost plugin makes OpenAI-compatible Claude traffic more cache-friendly by adding Claude cache control during Bifrost routing.

 [Bifrost](https://github.com/maximhq/bifrost) is a high-performance AI gateway that exposes a single OpenAI-compatible API across providers such as Anthropic, OpenAI, AWS Bedrock, and Google Vertex.
 This plugin is for Bifrost deployments where coding agents call OpenAI-compatible endpoints like `/v1/chat/completions` or `/v1/responses`, while Bifrost routes those requests to Claude through Anthropic-family providers.

-## What Is Bifrost

-[Bifrost](https://github.com/maximhq/bifrost) is an AI gateway from Maxim that sits between your applications or agents and upstream model providers.
-Instead of wiring each client directly to Anthropic, OpenAI, Vertex, Bedrock, or another provider, you send requests to Bifrost through a unified API and let Bifrost handle provider routing, configuration, retries, fallback behavior, observability, and plugins.

-For agents and tools that already speak OpenAI-compatible APIs, Bifrost can act as a drop-in gateway while still routing requests to non-OpenAI providers.
-That makes it a useful place to apply provider-specific behavior centrally without asking every agent to emit provider-native request fields.
+That makes Bifrost a useful place to add Claude-specific cache control centrally.

 ## Problem Statement